-A final approach that has been advanced in the 107th Congress would dismantle INS and disperse its immigration service functions to other federal agencies that have related functions (while creating a new agency within DOJ to carry out INS's enforcement functions).
+A final approach that had been advanced in the 107th Congress would have dismantled INS and dispersed its immigrant service functions to other federal agencies that have related functions (while creating a new agency within DOJ to carry out INS's enforcement functions).
 Transferring INS's service functions to those agencies that already perform related functions would address concerns regarding perceived fragmentation of efforts.
-Also, by removing INS's service functions from DOJ, primarily a law enforcement agency, some commentators believe that these functions would receive more attention.
+Also, by removing INS's service functions believed that these functions would receive more attention.